Is Rent To Own a Good Idea? What It Is and When It Makes Sense, Explained

 Will you get your down payment money back if you don’t buy the house?
 If the landlord-seller is going to keep it all, that’s likely not a great deal for you.

-You can’t afford to pay higher-than-average rent for the market
+You can’t afford to pay higher-than-average rent in the market

 You won’t be able to afford higher mortgage interest rates

-We’re not sure what will happen with rates exactly, but many experts agree they will probably rise in the next couple of years, and that could have a big impact on affordability in some areas.
+Mortgage rates can go up or down, and if they rise, it could make homes less affordable in some areas.
 If your mortgage plans rely on interest rates remaining at current or lower levels, and you won’t be able to afford the mortgage if they rise, think twice before you sign on the dotted line.

 The economy fluctuates, and rates change.
 You may be unpleasantly surprised when it comes time to get your mortgage.